revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 <summary><b>Show Answer</b></summary>
  <blockquote>

-Along with the operations inherited from the collection interface, the list has the following operations
+Along with the operations inherited from the collection interface, the list has the following operations:
-1. Positional Access: accessing an element by its index.
+1. Positional Access: Accessing an element by its index.

 - Insertion: `add` and `addAll` methods are used to insert elements into the collection.
 - Update: to update an existing element `set` is used.
 - deletion: `remove` is used to delete elements.

-2. Search: used to search the specific element and get the index of the element `indexOf` and `lastIndexOf` are Search methods.
+2. Search: Used to search the specific element and get the index of the element `indexOf` and `lastIndexOf` are Search methods.

-3. Iteration: used to iterate over a list as it is a sequential data structure.
+3. Iteration: Used to iterate over a list as it is a sequential data structure.
 `listIterator` is an Iteration method.

-4. Range-view: is used to get the subList of the list of a specific range.
+4. Range-view: Used to get the subList of the list of a specific range.
 `subList` method is a range-view method.